 - Liver Supporting Foods (cruciferous veggies, sulfur-rich veggies, milk thistle, ginger, grapefruit, beets, lemon/lime, apple, turmeric, dandelion)

-- Lots of water, herbal tea, veggie juices, or broths
+- Lots of water, herbal tea, veggie juices, & broths

 Role of Supplements